EU1KY/eu1ky_aa_v3_h745/README.md

 will be ported back to F746 Discovery, but later.
 * An image file named logo.png can be placed in /aa/ directory.
 The image must be a PNG with dimensions 480x272 pixels.
 If it is there, and strictly satisfies the specified dimensions, it will be displayed when the device boots up.
 * The board uses built-in real time clock now.
-A 3 backup battery cell can be connected to the board to preserve clock running always: SB23 (near the CPU) should be unsoldered, battery plus should be connected to CPU's Vbat input (SB23 contact near the CPU), battery minus should be connected to the ground plane.
+A 3V backup battery cell can be connected to the board to preserve clock always running: SB23 (near the CPU) should be unsoldered, battery plus should be connected to CPU's Vbat input (SB23 contact near the CPU), battery minus should be connected to the ground plane.